 The Dean’s International & Indigenous Initiatives Fund (DIIIF) gives faculty and graduate students the opportunity to seek funding for not-for-credit academic activities that involve undergraduate and/or graduate students and include international travel and/or engagement with Indigenous Nations and organizations.

-International & Indigenous Course Modules (ICMs) provide an opportunity for faculty to take a group of undergraduate students on a Reading Week trip as part of a course.
-ICMs are designed to enhance students’ classroom learning by applying course content to relevant settings and communities around the globe.
+International & Indigenous Course Modules (IICMs) provide an opportunity for faculty to take a group of undergraduate students on a Reading Week trip as part of a course.
+IICMs are designed to enhance students’ classroom learning by applying course content to relevant settings and communities around the globe.